andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 ### Directory Structure

 I've followed the standard Ruby convention of the implementation being in `lib/` and the tests in `test/`

+### Minitest

+Although Minitest is already provided as a Bundled gem with Ruby, it is included in the `Gemfile` to ensure we're on the latest version.
+(I've RSpec extensively in the past, but my current preference is Minitest).

+### ActiveSupport::TestCase

+`ActiveSupport::TestCase` is part of Rails but here we are using it independently.
+It allows you to write 'declarative' tests, e.g. `test "it works" do...` rather than `def test_it_works`, which I feel is more readable.

+### Rake Task

+It's common on Ruby apps to have `rake` or `rake test`, so we provide that.
+It has support for [both MiniTest naming conventions](https://minitest.rubystyle.guide/#file-naming) (`test_*.rb` and `*_test.rb`)

+### Standard

+[Standard](https://github.com/testdouble/standard) is an opinionated RuboCop configuration.

+For me, the real value of Standard (or RuboCop) is only apparent when you have two things configured.
+* Immediate feedback (your editor highlights problems as you code)
+* Auto-formatting (you can fix issues with one single shortcut, or automatically when the file is saved).

 ### And more